All Souls in Kenya

 - Write to any student any time.
 When students are sponsored, they do better in school.
-We can send letters/pictures to our children through Kenya Children's Fund, PO Box 4159, Hopkins, MN 55343-0499.
-Children can draw pictures, adults can write notes of encouragement, small things like stickers or bookmarks or small booklets can be included. (whatever can fit in a 5x7 envelope) You can also read letters they've written to us!
+We can send letters/pictures to our children through Kenya Children’s Fund, PO Box 4159, Hopkins, MN 55343-0499.
+Children can draw pictures, adults can write notes of encouragement, small things like stickers or bookmarks or small booklets can be included (whatever can fit in a 5×7 envelope).

 - Pray for the children – and they will pray for us, too!
 Each week we will feature 2 of the KDSS young people, and all the kids will be praying for 2 of our All Souls families as well.
 Our weekly email updates will tell you who to pray for and which of us are being prayed for!
 Read more about how to pray >

 - Find creative ways to help collect money for special Christmas and birthday gifts (no more than $20-25 per child), Easter baskets of food for their families, or special needs they might encounter.

 - Be a part of special events—watch the website and announcements for activities like Fill-A-Bowl, Grace Gardens, and the Garage Sale.